xtLyu/xiaoting_lyu/_pages/about.md

 - [2015.09 – 2019.06] Bachelor in Computer Science, Wuhan University of Technology.

 ## News
+- [07/2024] One paper titled “"COBA: Collusive Backdoor Attacks with Optimized Trigger for Federated Learning” got accepted in [TDSC]!
 - [05/2024] One paper titled “Lurking in the shadows: Unveiling Stealthy Backdoor Attacks against Personalized Federated Learning” got accepted in [Usenix Security 2024]!
 - [05/2024] One paper titled “Cross-Context Backdoor Attacks against Graph Prompt Learning” got accepted in [KDD 2024]!
 - [05/2024] One paper titled “PnA: Robust Aggre- gation Against Poisoning Attacks to Federated Learning for Edge Intelligence” got accepted in [TSN]!